vivarose/using_trackpy/README.md

 This notebook shows some examples of how to work with a color avi file in python.
 If you run into errors opening an avi file using pims, make sure to run the setup script, available at https://github.com/vivarose/setup_script.

 (original file name: 2015-02-20 & 06-25 & 07-01 Background subtracting color -- red swimmers and blue tracers.ipynb)

+### Rotational_drift_subtract_entire_movie.ipynb
+An implementation of rotational drift subtraction.
+Particles that are tracked are assumed to have correlated three-dimensional motion; this removes that average motion.

+(original file name: 2016-08-04_Rotational_drift_subtract_entire_movie.ipynb)